After perusing the lists of the best things to do in Charleston, South Carolina, you’ve decided to make the trek to the Lowcountry.

 3. Courtyard Charleston Waterfront and Hilton Garden Inn Waterfront

 Already mentioned these, but they should still go on the list of chain hotels in Charleston.
 I’m not a personal fan of chain hotels.
 That said, the pool at the Courtyard is super nice: it’s overlooking the Charleston marina and Ashley River.
+And as far as a hotel near the water in downtown Charleston, look no further.

 4. Holiday Inn Charleston Historic Downtown